An easy way to check the mental health of your school

 Woman using laptop

-Measure the mental health of your school in less than 10 minutes
+Measure the mental health of your school in just a few minutes

-Pupils can use Artemis-A on a mobile or computer.
+Pupils receive a weblink to the Artemis-A assessment.
 Results and feedback are instantly available.

 Man using laptop